Cheesy Air Fryer Korean Corn Dog Recipe

 🤔 Here’s an idea: Why not skewer an entire mozzarella stick for a cheesy gooey goodness bite?

-6. Prepare coating ingredients.
+Step 6: Prepare the coating ingredients.

 Korean cheese dog assembly ingredients